comtravo/ctparse/CONTRIBUTING.rst

 but you feel it should do, you can adjust the existing rules or add a new one.

-The following steps are a probably helpful guideline
+The following steps are probably a helpful guideline.

 * Add your case to the ``corpus.py`` file and run the corpus tests using ``py.test tests/test_run_corpus.py``.
 Now basically two things can happen: